Carpinus betulus: Cultivation and uses

 Carpinus betulus is widely cultivated as an ornamental tree, for planting in gardens and parks throughout north west Europe.
 Because it stands up well to cutting back and has dense foliage, it has been much used in landscape gardening, mainly as tall hedges and for topiary.
 It was the classic tree used in French formal gardens for hedges in bosquets, as in the Gardens of Versailles, and in their English equivalent, the garden wilderness.

 There are several cultivars, notably 'Fastigiata' or 'Pyramidalis', a fastigiate tree when young, which has become a popular urban street tree in the United Kingdom and other countries.
 'Frans Fontaine' is a similar fastigiate cultivar.
 Both the species C. betulus and the cultivar 'Fastigiata' have gained the Royal Horticultural Society's Award of Garden Merit.

 As early as Roman times, but also during the Thirty Years' War, defensive hedges (Landwehr) in Central Europe were largely planted from hornbeams.
 The bushes were chopped down with axes and broken down.
 The trees would then grow together with blackberries, dog roses, and other thorny bushes into impenetrable hedges.
 In the 11th century, for example, the Electorate of Mainz set up a large defensive forest called the Rheingauer Gebück.
 Many place names with the endings -hagen and -hain refer to such landwehrs.

 Hildegard of Bingen wrote of hornbeam being used as a plant in traditional medicine to treat vitiligo.
 The heated hornbeam chips were pressed onto the affected skin areas.
 Hornbeam is used in Bach flower remedies as a treatment for exhaustion.

 The wood is heavy and hard, and is used for tools and building constructions.
 It also burns hot and slowly, making it very suitable for firewood.
 This was the reason for lopping and hence indirectly the saving of Epping Forest, where the hornbeam was a favoured pollarding tree.
-The wood has a very high calorific value of around 2,300 kWh/RM.
+The wood has a very high calorific value of around 2.3 MWh/stere.